Of Mice and Men

 The inciting incident occurs at 14 minutes when George and Lennie arrive at the new ranch, entering a precarious situation where they must hide Lennie's incident in Weed and navigate the dangerous social dynamics of the bunkhouse..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Candy offers his life savings ($350) to join George and Lennie's dream of owning a farm.
+This indicates the protagonist's commitment to Candy offers his life savings ($350) to join George and Lennie's dream of owning a farm.
 The dream becomes tangible and real—they could actually do it.
 George actively chooses to trust Candy and commit to making the dream happen., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Lennie crushes Curley's hand when defending himself.
+Significantly, this crucial beat Lennie crushes Curley's hand when defending himself.
 False victory: Curley is intimidated into silence.
 False defeat: Lennie's dangerous strength is fully revealed, and the threat of consequences escalates.
 The stakes are now life and death., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Lennie accidentally kills Curley's wife in the barn while touching her hair.
 The whiff of death is literal.
 The dream dies instantly.
 Everything George has worked to protect is destroyed.
-There is no escape from this., demonstrates the protagonist at their lowest point.
+There is no escape from this., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 George finds Lennie at their predetermined hideout by the river.
 He makes the agonizing decision to kill Lennie himself mercifully rather than let him be tortured by the mob.
 Synthesis of the theme: true companionship means protecting those you love, even through the ultimate sacrifice., demonstrating the transformation achieved throughout the journey.